Atalanta BC

-Atalanta Bergamasca Calcio (/it/), commonly referred to as Atalanta, is a professional football club based in Bergamo, Lombardy, Italy, who compete in Serie A, the top tier of the Italian league system.

-Founded in 1907, Atalanta holds the record for having played the most Serie A seasons (64) without being based in a regional capital and without having won the league title.
-Furthermore, the club also holds the record for most promotions to the Serie A (Note: Thirteen times, the first in 1927–28 and the latest in 2010–11.) and the joint-most Serie B titles, alongside Genoa.
+Atalanta Bergamasca Calcio (/it/), commonly referred to as Atalanta, is a professional football club based in Bergamo, Lombardy, Italy, that competes in Serie A, the top tier of the Italian football league system.
+Founded in 1907, Atalanta holds the record for having played the most Serie A seasons (65) without being based in a regional capital and without having won the league title.
+Furthermore, the club holds the record for most promotions to Serie A, (Note: Thirteen times, the first in 1927–28 and the latest in 2010–11.) and also that for the joint-most Serie B titles, alongside Genoa.